TheOneNyangweso/Football-Analysis-system/README.md

 **Phone : +254112686783**

 A comprehensive Football Analysis System using Python, YOLO (You Only Look Once), and OpenCV to track and analyze player movements, ball trajectories, and game events in real-time.
+Most of the project is done in Google Colab due to free GPU + gemini AI to assist in debugging errors.\
+Local implementation was used in areas which required minimal resources

 **Dataset link : https://www.kaggle.com/competitions/dfl-bundesliga-data-shootout/data -- by Deutsche Fußball Liga e.V.** \
 **Roboflow dataset link used for finetuning ball detection : https://universe.roboflow.com/roboflow-jvuqo/football-players-detection-3zvbc/dataset/1 -- used to improve our own model**